jokojama-gou/js-shortcut/README.md

 //Please write link where "url of file"
 ```

 and, make program online.
-If you can't make program online, can downloard.
+If you can't make program online,you can downloard.

 Lience is MIT.